Bantam Books, Inc. v. Sullivan: Bantam Books

-Bantam Books, Inc., are a large publisher and distributor of paperback book and was notably affected by the commission's actions.
-The company often published works that featured adult themes and contentious social issues.
+Bantam Books, Inc. is a large publisher and distributor of paperback book and was notably affected by the commission's actions.
+The company often published works that feature adult themes and contentious social issues.
 Bantam Books received multiple notices from the commission listing several of its publications as objectionable and requesting their removal from sale.
 Despite the lack of direct legal enforcement, the implied threats of legal action and public shaming resulted in compliance by many distributors and retailers.

 Bantam Books, Inc. challenged the commission's actions in court, arguing that the informal censorship system employed by the commission violated the First Amendment's protection of free speech.
-Four out-of-state publishers, including Bantam Books, Inc., sought injunctive relief and a declaratory judgment in a Rhode Island court, asserting that the law and its practices were unconstitutional.
+Four out-of-state publishers, Bantam Books, Dell Publishing Company, Inc., Pocket Books, Inc., and The New American Library of World Literature, Inc. sought injunctive relief and a declaratory judgment in a Rhode Island court, asserting that the law and its practices were unconstitutional.
 The court found that the commission's notices intimidated distributors and retailers, resulting in the suppression of the sale of the listed books.
 The State Attorney General conceded that several publications listed in the notices were not obscene within the Court's definition of the term.

 Rhode Island Superior Court

-The commission was sued by four out of state publishing firms, Bantam Books, Inc., Dell Publishing Company, Inc., Pocket Books, Inc., and The New American Library of World Literature, Inc. with the case being brought before The Rhode Island Superior Court.
+The case was brought before The Rhode Island Superior Court.
 The Superior Court initially issued an injunction against the commission, preventing them from circulating book blacklists to distributors under the threat of prosecution for non-compliance.
 This judicial action was significant as it directly challenged the commission's practices, which were perceived as a form of prior restraint and intimidation against booksellers and distributors.

 Judge William M. Mackenzie's injunction was based on the argument that the commission's activities constituted illegal intimidation.
 The commission had sent notices to book wholesalers and retailers stating, "The Chiefs of Police have been given the names of the aforementioned magazines with the order that they are not to be sold, distributed, or displayed to youths under 18 years of age.
 The Attorney General will act for us in cases of non-compliance."
 These notices were viewed as coercive, pressuring distributors to comply with the commission's blacklist under the threat of legal action.